Bands have unique challenges that many therapists just don’t understand.

 Being able to sit down with someone who gets it and can help you and your band members clarify your needs and expectations is so important.
 Together, we’ll take a look at what’s working in your band, along with the challenges that are standing in your way to success.
 This will not only relieve anxiety, but it will also allow for more creative and meaningful collaboration.
 By providing that space for everyone to feel heard, I’ll help your band so that you can get back to doing what you do best: making something meaningful to share with the world.

 So lets get started.
-Click below to set up your free phone consultation.
+Click below to set up your free phone consultation for music and entertainment industry therapy in West LA or DTLA offices.